top of page

 "Macquarie Conservatorium annual concert series presented Brieley Cutting (piano) and Kristian Winther (violin) last weekend.
 Two sold out, smaller audiences, due to our current “normal” (Covid pandemic), thoroughly enjoyed the performances from this talented duo."

-- Dubbo Photo News, Macquarie Conservatorium, 2020
+- Dubbo Photo News, Macquarie Conservatorium NSW, 2020

 "One of the best and most exciting ‘jazz with strings’ recordings that I’ve heard. ...
 'Live with String Quartet' (Trichotomy) was recorded in October 2014 at the Declassified Music Festival in Brisbane ... plus Out Of The Dark Sky, a Foran piece commissioned for the 2014 Declassified Music Festival and inspired by the artwork of Yvonne Mills-Stanley."